rlhadas/ClusteringAlgorithmsDTL/README.md

 * More information about testing individual files, including what the run outputs (debugging, results) are can be found at `phylogenetic/cluster/README.md` and `phylogenetic/cluster/README_old.md.`

-* Information about gathering information about the DictGraphs and the number of reconciliations per Tree of Life data file can be found in `phylogenetic/cluster/cluster_debug/.`

 ### Testing batch Tree of Life files
 To run the experiment on mutiple files, be in directory `phylogenetic/run_experiments.` Add the list of files you want to run the programs in a space seperated list in `test.sh.`